-Having grown up in an Indian household, turmeric and ginger tea was just one of the herbal teas that we enjoyed almost all the time.
+Having grown up in an Indian household, fresh turmeric and ginger tea was just one of the herbal teas that we enjoyed almost all the time.
 My mom would make us turmeric tea and turmeric milk when we were young.
 We always heard how turmeric was very good for healing and it was good to have a little every day.
 Most of our meals consisted of both herbs in either the fresh or the powdered form.

 Benefits of Fresh Turmeric

 Turmeric has been known for fighting viral infections, and for general healing.
 I use it as a patch on wounds, such as burns or cuts, because it helps prevent and fight infections.
 It acts as an anti-inflammatory and an anti-oxidant and I make and feed my kids this tea almost regularly.
-Growing up, I suffered a lot with acne and my mom would make me a facemask with turmeric and yogurt.
+Growing up, I suffered a lot from acne and my mom would make me a facemask with turmeric and yogurt.
 It worked like a charm.
 So many benefits of a single herb.

 My healing tea ingredients are simple but can be varied slightly depending on your choice.
 See below for variations.